wamp-proto/wamp-proto/dao/dao/README.md

 ## Metamask

+The following describes an easy and still reasonably secure way to interact with Ethereum from nothing more than a browser.

+Of course there are multiple ways to increase the level of security further, but since we use a system that requires N out of M signatures by members, having the wallet of a single member stolen or lost is not a fatal error.

+So as a browser, best use Firefox or Chrome or a variant of these browsers, and the go an add the [Metamask](https://metamask.io/) browser extension.

+Once you start the extension the first time, it will give you the option to generate a new 12-(or more)-word **Secret Recovery Phrase** ("create a wallet"), which is crucial:

+Secure your wallet
+Before getting started, watch this short video to learn about your Secret Recovery Phrase and how to keep your wallet safe.

+* if you loose your seed

 ## DAO Multisigs

 Until the DAO is fully decentralized, and all on-chain transactions are executed directly from within a DAO proposal accepted on-chain, such execution of DAO actions are performed from multisig accounts controlled by founding DAO members.